 - A copy of the school or school district's IPM policy.
-(See attached). - The date, time and place of any meeting if one is to be held for the purpose of adopting or modifying the school integrated pest management policy or plan.
+(See Appendix C above). - The date, time and place of any meeting if one is to be held for the purpose of adopting or modifying the school integrated pest management policy or plan.
 (September Board Meeting)

-APPENDIX F-
+APPENDIX D-

-STUDENT DISCIPLINE/CODE OF CONDUCT (M)
+STUDENT DISCIPLINE/CODE OF CONDUCT